 - Peel the banana and place in a bowl, then mash with a fork.

-2. Crack the eggs into the bowl and mix well, if you have one use an electric whisk or blender at this stage.
+- Crack the eggs into the bowl and mix well.
+If you have one, use an electric whisk or blender at this stage.

-3. Once the mixture is a smooth heat a frying pan on a medium heat.
+- When flour is mixed in fully, heat a non-stick frying pan on a medium heat.

-4. Pour 1/4 of the mixture into the pan making sure the pancake isn't too thick but also doesn't fill the whole pan.
-When golden brown flip with a spatula or knife and cook on the other side.
+- Pour 1/4 of the mixture into the pan making sure the pancake isn't too thick but also doesn't fill the whole pan.
+When golden brown, flip with a spatula or knife and cook on the other side.

-5. Repeat for each pancake, depending on the size of your frying pan you may be able to cook more than one at a time.
+- Repeat for each pancake.
+Depending on the size of your frying pan you may be able to cook more than one at a time.
 When removed from the pan sprinkle with cinnamon.